WaleeTheRobot/order-flow-bot/README.md

 ## Entries

 This does not allow multiple entries on the same bar.
-However, multiple entries may appear on the same bar when backtesting even though it should be the next bar.
+However, multiple entries may appear on the same bar when backtesting even though it should in the next bar.

 ## Backtesting